 - Heat 2 tablespoons of oil in a wok or a large skillet.
 Sprinkle sugar and let it caramelize over med-high heat as you stir.
 When the sugar turns red, add the pork ribs quickly and stir to coat.
 Keep stirring for 3-4 minutes.

-- Add the soy sauce, vinegar, chicken stock, chillies, ginger and green onion.
+- Add the soy sauce, vinegar, chicken stock, chilies, ginger and green onion.
 Cover with a lid and bring it to a gentle boil, then reduce the heat to low and simmer for 20-25 minutes.

 - Uncover the wok and remove the ginger and the green onion.
 Raise the heat to high and thicken the sauce as you stir occasionally.